Submarine Cable Frequently Asked Questions

 How many cables are there?

-The total number of cables is constantly changing as new cables enter service and older cable are decommissioned.
+The total number of cables is constantly changing as new cables enter service and older cables are decommissioned.

 Are the submarine cable paths shown the actual route taken by the cables?

 No. The cable routes on our map are stylized and do not reflect the actual path taken by systems.